 If you’ve ever heard the primal sound of a dog’s howl, you’ll find yourself quickly wondering exactly why a Great Dane might howl.
 Since howling is often associated with wolves and hound dogs, it’s reasonable to find it strange that your gentle giant is a howler too!

 Howling is one of the oldest forms of communication for dogs and is found in most dog breeds, including Great Danes.
-It can signal a variety of things including but not limited to anxiety, injury or sickness, alerting others, and seeking attention.
+It can signal a variety of things including but not limited to anxiety, injury, or sickness, alerting others, and seeking attention.

 While howling is clearly a form of communication, it can often mean different things under different circumstances.
-Since none of us speak “dog”, let’s take a look at what some of these reasons why your Great Dane might be howling!
+Since none of us speak “dog”, let’s take a look at some of these reasons why your Great Dane might be howling!

 Common Reasons Why Great Danes Howl

 Just in case you think I’m crazy and don’t believe that Great Danes are “howlers”, here’s a quick video of Gus testing out his howling vocal cords!